elixir-lang/elixir-lang.github.com/getting-started/mix-otp/distributed-tasks.markdown

 There are three better alternatives to `Node.spawn_link/2` that we could use in our implementation:

-1. We could use Erlang's [:rpc](http://www.erlang.org/doc/man/rpc.html) module to execute functions on a remote node.
-Inside the `bar@computer-name` shell above, you can call `:rpc.call(:"foo@computer-name", Hello, :world, [])` and it will print "hello world"
+1. We could use Erlang's [:erpc](http://www.erlang.org/doc/man/erpc.html) module to execute functions on a remote node.
+Inside the `bar@computer-name` shell above, you can call `:erpc.call(:"foo@computer-name", Hello, :world, [])` and it will print "hello world"

 2. We could have a server running on the other node and send requests to that node via the [GenServer](https://hexdocs.pm/elixir/GenServer.html) API.
 For example, you can call a server on a remote node by using `GenServer.call({name, node}, arg)` or passing the remote process PID as the first argument

 3. We could use [tasks](https://hexdocs.pm/elixir/Task.html), which we have learned about in [a previous chapter](/getting-started/mix-otp/task-and-gen-tcp.html), as they can be spawned on both local and remote nodes

 The options above have different properties.
-Both `:rpc` and using a GenServer would serialize your requests on a single server, while tasks are effectively running asynchronously on the remote node, with the only serialization point being the spawning done by the supervisor.
+The GenServer would serialize your requests on a single server, while tasks are effectively running asynchronously on the remote node, with the only serialization point being the spawning done by the supervisor.

 For our routing layer, we are going to use tasks, but feel free to explore the other alternatives too.